Hamza-El-Fahli/Educraft_Server/README.md

 **PUT  /api/modules/[id]**
-* Update a course by id
+* Update a module by id
 * Request body : `{new_title , new_desciption , new_order} `